 The American Academy of Neurology and the American Association of Neuromuscular and Electrodiagnostic Medicine (2014) issued evidenced-based guidelines for the diagnosis and treatment of limb-girdle and distal dystrophies.
-These guidelines included a systematic review which identified common features of limb-girdle muscular dystrophy (LGMD) which included slowly progressive symmetrical weakness (presenting at highly variable ages).
+These guidelines included a systematic review, which identified common features of limb-girdle muscular dystrophy (LGMD) including slowly progressive symmetrical weakness.
+The age of onset is highly variable but usually adolescence to early adulthood.
 The guidelines also note that although limb-girdle pattern of weakness affecting proximal muscles of the arms and legs is the most common presentation, other patterns, including scapuloperoneal weakness and distal weakness, are not rare. (p.
 1454) These guidelines note that "serum CK levels vary widely between patients with the same disorder, ranging from normal to greater than 10 times above normal levels, and can be as much as 100 times normal in some cases." (p.
 1455)